AdamMooers/upsilon/doc/programmers_manual.md

 connection runs on a separate thread, because each thread runs a Creole interpreter.

+TODO

 ## Logging

 Logging is done via UART.
 Connect the micro-USB slot to the controlling computer to get debug output.

+All you need to know is

+* Use `LOG_WRN` for errors that you can recover from (i.e. closing a connection
+* Use `LOG_ERR` for errors that are fatal and halt the firmware, requiring a reset
+* Use `LOG_INF` for misc information (i.e. initialization completed,
+  accepted connection, closing connection)
+* Use `LOG_DBG` for debugging output

+If you need debugging output, add a line of the form

+	set_source_file_properties(src_file PROPERTIES COMPILE_FLAGS -DFILE_LOG_LEVEL=4

+This will enable debugging output for this file only.
+Do not enable debugging output for the entire system!
+This will make the debugging output unusuable.

+When you are done, set `4` to `3` in that line.

+TODO: Ethernet debugging output.

 # Controlling Computer